RHofsaess/XBuffer/scripts/reporting/README.md

 # Logging and Reporting
 To ensure a reliable operation of the service, a logging and reporting toolset is provided.
-The idea is that a check script is ran every X minutes that watches the setup and logs or reports the output to an opensearch.
+The idea is that a check script is running every X minutes that watches the setup and logs or reports the output to an opensearch.
-NOTE: This is independend from the monitoring provided from the proxy itself and tools like e.g. `ifnop`.
+NOTE: This is independent of the monitoring provided from the proxy itself and tools like e.g. `ifnop`.

 Additionally, some self-healing mechanisms can be activated in the `run_checks.sh` that e.g. restart the service, if the check finds the service not running.

-In principle, the watch service can be ran in three ways:
+In principle, the watch service can be run in three ways:
-- systemd-based reporting: A systemd unit and timer are used to regulary fetch and push status information to opensearch
+- systemd-based reporting: A systemd unit and timer are used to regularly fetch and push status information to opensearch
 - local logging: just log the status to file -- can be used as systemd timer too
-- external management node via ssh: run the report script externally If `systemctl --user` is available, this way should be prefered, as it avoids problems with e.g. MFA that would occur with external management nodes.
+- external management node via ssh: run the report script externally

+If `systemctl --user` is available, this way should be preferred, as it avoids problems with e.g. MFA that would occur with external management nodes.

 # Overview
 - `environment.txt`: Includes the env variables the push script is reading.